Lawyer for Marijuana Crimes in Tampa, FL

 Despite the fact that marijuana use is common, the penalties for possession of marijuana are harsh.
 Regardless of whether adjudication is withheld or not, a possession of marijuana / cannabis sentence can haunt you even after you have finished serving the probationary term in Florida.

-Many people charged with possession of marijuana do not realize how expensive and time consuming it will be to complete the probationary terms.
+Many people charged with possession of marijuana do not realize how expensive and time consuming it will be to complete the diversion or probationary terms.
 In those cases where all of the conditions are not met within the time allotted, a violation of probation will result in an arrest warrant being issued, possibly without a bond amount being set.

 If you are convicted of possession of marijuana / cannabis, an automatic and immediate two (2) year suspension of your driver's license (with a hard suspension during the first year before you are even eligible to apply for a business purpose only or hardship license).